Who We Are…

 The Research Triangle Park features world-leading science and technology companies, many of which are performing research and creating the products that will help us achieve a more sustainable future.
 They are implementing science-based solutions to minimize their carbon footprint, while monitoring and reporting resource use and emissions.
 RTP companies have also turned their faces to the future, implementing proactive resilience strategies in the face of climate change.

-But what do you DO?
+But what can you DO?
 Keep an eye on the calendar here at RTP.org for events including:

-- Semi-annual Electronics Recycling Days at Nortel Campus – this program has recycled 750,444 pounds of household e-waste from Park employees already.
+- Annual Electronics Recycling Day – this program has recycled 765,459 pounds of household e-waste from Park employees already.

 - Bluebird (and other!)
 Boxes: The Research Triangle Foundation built a bluebird trail with 40 actively-monitored boxes along our pedestrian trail.
 These boxes provide housing for Eastern Bluebirds, Carolina Chickadees, House Wrens, even Flying Squirrels.
 We also have boxes for bats, wood ducks and more.
 Each year, RTP employees are given the chance to adopt a box for bluebird nesting season and witness conservation first-hand.
 Contact us for more information!
 See a map of our bluebird boxes.